tomphp/PhpBook/01-the-development-environment.md

-First up I will be using a Linux system in all my examples, therefore most of the content in terms of using the command line and configuration should translate directly to Mac OS X users.
-For Windows users things may be a little bit different but shouldn't be too hard to work out.
+First up I will be using a Linux system in all my examples, therefore most of the content in terms of using the command line and configuration should translate directly if your are a Mac OS X user.
+If you are a Windows user things may be a little bit different but shouldn't be too hard to work out.

 Requirements
 ------------